Cottage cheese vs Cream cheese - Health impact and Nutrition Comparison

 Cottage cheese is richer in vitamin B12.
 On the other hand, cream cheese is richer in vitamins A, B2, and E.

 Cottage cheese is richer in sodium and phosphorus.
-Whereas, cream cheese is richer in selenium.
+In comparison, cream cheese is richer in selenium.

-Cottage cheese and cream cheese are considered among the top 25% of foods that are rich in calcium.
-Yet, there is a slight difference between them, cream cheese is slightly richer in calcium compared to cottage cheese.
+Cottage cheese and cream cheese are considered among the top 25% of foods rich in calcium.
+Yet, there is a slight difference between them.
+Cream cheese is slightly richer in calcium compared to cottage cheese.

 Weight loss and diets